nyu-software-engineering/scrum-framework/team-norms.md

 - too long creates overly relaxed mood
 - just right is in the middle... in our case 2 weeks.

-## Daily sstandups schedule
+## Daily standups

 - what days/times will standups occur and how long do they last
 - members expected to be present synchronously
-- agreement that members will not cover for other members who do not participate`
+- agreement that members will not cover for other members who do not participate

 ## Coding standards